WeizmannVision/SelfSuperReconst/README.md

 ##
 ### Training
 The `scripts` folder provides most of the basic utility and experiments.
 In a nutshell, the training is comprised of two phases: (i) Encoder training implemented in `train_encoder.py`, followed by (ii) Decoder training, implemented in `train_decoder.py`.
 Each of those scripts need be run with the relevant flags which are listed in config files.
-General flags for both Encoder & Decoder training are listed in `config.py`, and Encoder/Decoder-training specific flags in `config_enc.py` or `config_dec.py`, respectively.
+General flags for both Encoder & Decoder training are listed in `config.py`, and Encoder/Decoder-training specific flags in `config_enc.py` or `config_dec.py`, respectively. \
+Make sure to set the `tensorboard_log_dir` and `gpu` variables within the scripts.

 #### Example 1 (RGB-only):
 Train RGB-only Encoder (supervised-only):